Maury Travis' house

 It appears as though Travis started targeting sex workers in the early 2000s.

-However, killing women wasn't enough for him.
-He was also eager to see his crimes covered in the media.
+However, killing these women wasn't enough for him, as he was also eager to see his crimes covered by the media.

 During one conversation with a news intern that he personally knew, he asked if her TV station had run any stories on the murdered sex workers.
-He also specifically mentioned the term serial killer.
-Notably, this was before any connection between the slayings had been made public.
+He also specifically mentioned the term serial killer, even though no connection between the slayings had been made public.

-Travis' killing spree came to an end after he decided to anonymously contact the St. Louis Post-Dispatch newspaper.
+Travis' luck ran out after he anonymously contacted the St. Louis Post-Dispatch newspaper.

 At the time, it had recently published a piece on one of his victims, Teresa Wilson.

-After reading the profile about Wilson, Travis decided to print a map from the Internet, mark the location of one of his victims' bodies on it, and then mail it into the newspaper.
+After reading the profile about Wilson, Travis printed a map from the Internet, marked the location of one of his victims' remains, and then mailed it to the journalist who wrote the article.

-A few days later, Microsoft responded with the type of news that every investigator likes to hear: Only one IP address had looked at that specific spot.
+A few days later, Expedia responded with the type of news that every investigator likes to hear: Only one IP address had looked at that specific spot.

 When the police showed up at Travis' house on Ford Drive, he didn't seem to wonder why they were there.
 Instead, he was more interested in finding out how they had tracked him down.

-After being told that they had traced his IP address, he reportedly said, "F*ckin' computer.
+After being told that they had traced his IP address, he reportedly said, "F*cking computer.
 Damn Internet."

-During a search of the basement, investigators found a makeshift torture chamber and ligatures that were stained with blood.
-They also discovered a hidden videotape of Travis torturing multiple women.
+During a search of the basement, investigators found a makeshift torture chamber, ligatures that were stained with blood, and a hidden videotape of Travis torturing multiple women.

-Following his arrest, Travis was adamant that he wasn't going back to prison.
+Following his arrest, Travis remained adamant that he wasn't going back to prison.

 Although officials at the St. Louis County Jail were told that he should be put on suicide watch, few precautions were taken.